dgarage/NBXplorer/README.md

 ## How to use the API?

-Check [the documentation](docs/API.md), you can then use any client library:
+Check [the API documentation](docs/API.md), you can then use any client library:
 * [NBXplorer.NodeJS](https://github.com/junderw/NBXplorer.NodeJS) for NodeJS clients.
 * [NBXplorer.Client](https://www.nuget.org/packages/NBxplorer.Client) for .NET clients.